balzss/krater/README.md

 # Krater

-Krater is a personal tool for displaying your music collection and getting random recommendations, designed with a specific philosophy in mind.
+Krater is a toolset for creating and updating a static website with your music collection, designed with a specific philosophy in mind.
 It aims to mimic the experience of browsing a physical vinyl collection.

 ## Philosophy